 The purpose of this invention has been defeated since we started using it as a means of entertainment and these days our lives depend on them.

-Every second of our waking lives is linked to our cell phones in one way or another; it serves for every task except the one it was designed for i.e. communication.
+Every second of our waking lives is linked to our cell phones in one way or another; it serves every task except the one it was designed for i.e. communication.

 Every man and his dog uses a cell phone, the communication gap has increased instead of getting bridged, two people living in the same house do not talk for days because hey!

 Who needs to talk when you can text?
 Our emotions, opinions, and greetings have been reduced to text messages.
 We have become socially inept while trying to be socially active.

-Increased use of cell phones does not only cause eyesight problems but it comes with its own baggage of health-related issues, the constant stress of important calls, text messages, emails, tweets or status updates affects one’s inner peace, unwillingness to meet someone in person because one can make a video call from a smartphone, doing your work from home using a cell phone leads to a sedentary lifestyle which leads to bad health, and not to mention the frustration everyone faces when they need their cell phones charged but cannot do it either because they cannot find the charger or because they forgot it at home when they left for a trip.
+Increased use of cell phones not only causes eyesight problems but it comes with its own baggage of health-related issues, the constant stress of important calls, text messages, emails, tweets, or status updates affects one’s inner peace, unwillingness to meet someone in person because one can make a video call from a smartphone, doing your work from home using a cell phone leads to a sedentary lifestyle which leads to bad health, and not to mention the frustration everyone faces when they need their cell phones charged but cannot do it either because they cannot find the charger or because they forgot it at home when they left for a trip.

-Studies have revealed that electromagnetic radiations surrounding a cell phone can seriously cause varying degrees of damage to the user’s health.
+Studies have revealed that electromagnetic radiation surrounding a cell phone can seriously cause varying degrees of damage to the user’s health.